-The Colonials were led by senior guard Karvel Anderson who finished the night with 16 points on 7-14 shooting.
+RMU was led by senior guard Karvel Anderson who finished the night with 16 points on 7-14 shooting.
 He wasn't feeling it from long distance (2-7), but found other ways to score.

 The Cowboys got 18 points out of senior guard Markel Brown in 30 minutes of play.
-Smart finished the game with just seven points, but he did net eight assists.
+Smart finished the game with just seven points, but he netted eight assists.
 He only played 19 minutes because of foul trouble in the first half, and wasn't needed midway through the second half.

-In the end, it was unlikely for RMU to get a road win on Monday night.
+In the end, it was unlikely that Robert Morris was going to get a road win on Monday night.
 They put forth a valiant effort, but weren't able to overcome the fast start by OSU.
 Once the Cowboys got in transition early and often in the second half, the game was all but decided.